Sign In or Create an Account.

 It’s not just Mayor Zohran Mamdani in New York City — though he is the most popular and charismatic example.
 Janeese Lewis George, a member of the Democratic Socialists of America, just won the Democratic mayoral nomination in Washington, D.C.
 Nithya Raman, another DSA member, will take on the incumbent Karen Bass in Los Angeles’ mayoral race.
 And on Tuesday, Democratic primary voters across New York will vote on a handful of Mamdani-backed socialists running for Congress.

 What’s driving the popularity of urban socialism?
-The answer matters for climate policy — and much else, of course.
-You could argue it’s all downstream of demographics: As liberals have flocked to cities, they have pushed the political climate to the left, and sometimes that can erupt into outliers; New York elects socialists, in this model, for the same reason Tennessee picks libertarians.
-Or you could claim it’s part of a broader and more global shift, of voters turning away from a seemingly dead center to political extremes.
+The answer matters for climate policy and, of course, much else.
+You could argue the trend is downstream of demographics: As liberals have flocked to cities, they have pushed the political climate to the left, and sometimes that can erupt in outliers; New York elects socialists, in this model, for the same reason Tennessee picks libertarians.
+Or you could claim it’s part of the broader and more global shift of voters turning away from a seemingly dead center to political extremes.

-None of these frameworks quite suffices.
-For one, as New York Times columnist David Wallace-Wells observed recently, New York was trending to the GOP before it elected Mamdani.
+Yet none of these frameworks quite suffices.
+For one, as New York Times columnist David Wallace-Wells observed recently, New York was actually trending to the GOP before it elected Mamdani.
 (It had the biggest Republican swing of any state in the 2024 election.)
-The trend, too, is a national one.
-Instead, he argues, “it is in cities that voters most routinely encounter, and thereby come to value, public goods.”
+And the rise of urban socialism is now too widespread to be a mere aberration attributable only to local factors.
+So Wallace-Wells offered his own theory: “It is in cities that voters most routinely encounter, and thereby come to value, public goods,” he wrote.

-But I want to offer another explanation for why the current version of socialism has found such fertile ground in urban politics.
-Perhaps it’s my curse to understand all politics through the lens of climate and energy.
-But I think it’s relevant here: While recent elections have not been about climate per se, many of the socialists now in power initially came to their politics because of the urgency of decarbonization.
-Mamdani himself once identified as an “ecosocialist,” and Raman was first elected promising to get L.A. to carbon neutrality by 2030.
+I want to offer another explanation for why socialism has taken root in local government — and it has to do with the recent history of climate policy in the United States, and what that history revealed.
+Perhaps it’s my curse to understand all politics through the lens of emissions and energy, but I think it is relevant here: While recent city elections have not been about climate per se, many of today’s rising socialists initially came to their beliefs because of the urgency of decarbonization.
+Mamdani himself once identified as an “ecosocialist,” and Raman was first elected promising to get L.A. to carbon neutrality.
+And it was in the era that they made these claims — the era of insurgent left-wing climate politics — that one of the movement’s biggest challenges was revealed.

 The story begins in November 2018.
 After securing her unlikely primary victory against an incumbent Democrat, Representative-elect Alexandria Ocasio-Cortez cemented her national profile by joining an activist group called the Sunrise Movement for a sit-in in Nancy Pelosi’s office and demanding something called a Green New Deal.